 “You can take the exam as many times as you want until you get it right,” she offered.
 The third time I got it right.

 Paris at Christmas.
 Midnight mass in Notre Dame, one of the most moving experiences of my life.
 Christmas 89 also marked the end of the evil empire.
 Our hotel was around the corner from the Rumanian embassy, and the anti-Ceausescu crowd besieged the embassy as we watched his fall and execution on the TV.
-It was exhilarating to see so many places we would read about or seen in picture books.
+It was exhilarating to see so many places we would read about or had seen in picture books.
 It stoked my appetite for travel.

-June 5, 1990 restricted access to the Square
+Hello DaliJune 5, 1990 restricted access to the Square

 There was a trip to China, through IWU, that followed in 1990.
 I was chosen with Tom Griffiths to accompany an ISU delegation as guests of the China Publication Bureau.
 The Bureau sent some employees each year to ISU, and in return hosted ISU (and IWU) faculty members.
 It was a dream come true.
 China–from Hong Kong to Guangzhou, Kunming, Shanghai, Xian and Beijing.
 My long-disused Chinese (3 years at the University of Illinois) returned.
 I visited places I’d not only read about, but written about in my dissertation.
-I imagined gunboats at Shanghai, kowtowing to the Emperor in the Forbidden City, or wreaking havoc at the old summer palace.
+I imagined gunboats at Shanghai, kowtowing to the Emperor in the Forbidden City, or wreaking havoc at the old Summer Palace.
 An exotic atmosphere marked our trip from Kunming to Dali (home of the Bai nationality.
 The 11-hour bus ride with academics on the old

-Cannon on Shamian, Canton: Opium War
+Cannon on Shamian, Canton: Opium WarA true “outhouse”

 Burma Road was punctuated with verses of “Hello Dali,” and puns touting the best bais in Dali.
-By the end of the trip, I understood why the people I had written about in my dissertation, Americans in China and the Myth of the China Market, never wanted to come home.
+By the end of the trip, I understood why the people I had written about in my dissertation, “Americans in China and the Myth of the China Market,” never wanted to come home.
 I did not either.

 An epiphany took place a year or two later, as I sat and mused at the Florida Keys with my Scout troop.
 The leisure gave me an opportunity to ponder what it meant to be 50.
 I realized that I had better do what I wanted to do whenever I had the chance.
 It was as true at 20 as at 50, but I’m glad I had the impetus to seize whatever opportunities I had—and to make some I didn’t have.
-For the next twenty years, I traveled whenever I could.
+For the next almost thirty years, I traveled whenever I could.
 And it started to come down to at least 4 options, as you’ll see in the blogs in this book.

 First, the January and then May term trips with Illinois Wesleyan students.